 If the head of a business unit says that they don't think that they have all of the software you say they have, then you need to investigate this further.
 Is your data collection wrong?
 Are there duplicates in your data?
 Or does the business unit actually have all of that software?
 And if it does have all of that software without realizing it, then does it actually need it all?

 It is worth spending some time on ensuring the accuracy of this data, as much of the remaining analysis depends on you having an accurate record of your liability.

 The Shortfall column reports how many licenses you are missing for a product.
 We need to investigate this – however, don't immediately go out and buy the licenses you appear to be missing.
 Some of these missing licenses might exist but need adding correctly.
 We will look at some strategies for handling this in the following sections.

 The Surplus column reports how many valid licenses you have that have not been used to cover liability.
 Again, before you stop paying for these licenses, make sure that they are not covering liabilities that you have forgotten to record in the system.

 If you have a surplus indicated after you have filtered your data summary by business unit, or if you have a surplus for a partial reconciliation run by business unit, look to see if this surplus can be used for a different business unit.

 The Compliance column reports the percentage of liability that has been covered by valid licenses.

 The Total License Qty column reports the number of units of valid licenses for the product that you have entered in the system.
 Again, as for liability, does this look reasonable?
 Heads of business units should have a feel for what software they have paid for, and should be able to tell you if they have spent money on a product that your reconciliation shows they have no licenses for.

 We know what the columns on the Data Summary represent, but what does that tell us?
 Let's take a look at some examples: Understanding the numbers

-•Data Summary – link to the Data Summary topic in the License Optimizer help
+•Data Summary – link to the Data Summary topic

 Was this article useful?